 Sheng’s raw candour runs deep into her visceral vocabulary; and in Northern Girls

-This open style of writing about sex is typical of the ‘Guangdong women writers’ or ‘beauty writers’, the label given to female fiction authors, including Wei Hui (Shanghai Baby
+This open style of writing is typical of the ‘Guangdong women writers’ or ‘beauty writers’, the label given to female fiction authors, including Wei Hui (Shanghai Baby

 ), Mian Mian (Candy

 ) and Sheng, who gained notoriety in the ’90s for tackling taboos.

 However, there is more that separates Sheng’s prose from her counterparts than unites them.
 In Northern Girls